Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Fix incorrect calculation of fileItemRectangleFitsGrid, this was putting icons out of place.

 - [x] Fix desktop stealing focus when mapped and with every workspace change.

+- [x] Dispose of Cairo.Context correctly to prevent memory leaks after draw function is done drawing.

+- [x] Fix, selection colors would lag behind after theme changes on Ubuntu and still reflect the prior theme.
+Add a timeout and then interrogate the foreground and background colors to get the correct colors for the new theme.